 Xenom Ltd. is a family-owned enterprise founded in 1995.
 Situated South of Tel-Aviv (in Rishon-Lezion), Israel.
 Our company develops and manufactures high precision parts of FRP and advanced composites for various industries, such as defense, machinery, construction, marine, automotive, and aviation.

 Xenom manufactures high-performance, low weight composite products, from initial design to full manufacturing, applying various injection processes (RTM , resin infusion, reusable silicon bags infusion and more).
-Our main specialty is the design and production of large scale resin infusion parts of all types, using different resins and fibers in nonmonolithic or sandwich constructions.
+Our area of expertise is the design and production of large scale resin infusion parts of all types, using different resins and fibers in nonmonolithic or sandwich constructions.
 For over 25 years our advanced composite solutions demonstrate our quality, customer service, responsibility and unquestionable commitment.

 Engineering and Technologies